unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 ![UI for Humanity Check, can be used for any identity provider, including Persona](/images/humanity-check-optional.png '#display=inline-block;padding=0px;width=33%;') ![Getting Started UI screen for Persona](/images/persona_getting_started.png '#display=inline-block;padding=0px;width=33%;') ![Upload Drivers License UI screen for Persona](/images/persona_front_drivers_license.png '#display=inline-block;padding=0px;width=33%;')

-<figcaption style="text-align: center">UI for Humanity Check, can be used for any identity provider, including Persona</figcaption>
+<figcaption>UI for Humanity Check, can be used for any identity provider, including Persona</figcaption>
 </figure>

 See the [Humanity Check for Login](humanity-check-for-login.md) for more information on identity providers, humanity check, and plans for future releases.